Cmrboy26/MSOE-ICE-CREAM/README.md

 ### Rate Limiting

-Each user (identified by IP + User-Agent hash) can submit one report per resource per hour.
+Each user (identified by IP + User-Agent hash) can submit one report per resource per 3 hours.
 The server returns `429` with a `retry_after_seconds` field when rate-limited.
 The client also mirrors the cooldown locally and shows a countdown timer.

 ## Status Algorithm